DogukanGun/x402-economic-canary/README.md

 - **No mainnet money has moved.** Every published number is simulated or comes from the local mock ASP.
-The only real transactions this project produces are the Casper Testnet settlement demos described above — test CSPR, no real value.
+The only real transactions this project produces are the Casper Testnet settlement demos described above, which move test CSPR with no real value.
 - **Signing is real, settlement is stubbed.** Signatures are genuine EIP-712 and recover to the payer address.
 The default facilitator mints deterministic receipts against a SQLite ledger and never touches a chain.